 One of the challenges of obtaining some residency visas, including the D7, is the need to already have accommodation in Portugal before you move to Portugal.

 You can’t just arrive in Portugal and then look for a place when you arrive; you need to have a Portuguese address when you submit your residency visa application.

 - If you’ve purchased a property, that’s definitely acceptable: you just need to show the deeds to the property.

-Another option is a letter of invitation or term of responsibility form from a Portuguese resident, inviting you to come and stay with them.
+- Another option is a letter of invitation or term of responsibility form someone who’s resident in Portugal, inviting you to come and stay with them.
 This letter typically has to be notarised to be accepted and you’ll likely need to send a copy of their ID with the document as well.

 Although a lot of Portuguese rental agents don’t like to sign rental agreements with people who are outside of the country and have never seen the property in real life, this is becoming more and more common.
-And, thanks to Covid-19, virtual viewings and video walkthroughs are becoming more and more common, so it’s less of an unusual request to make.
-Bigger rental agencies, like Remax or Century 21, will be more used to the requirements of the D7 than private landlords.
+Bigger rental agencies, like Remax or Century 21, will probably be more used to the requirements of the D7 than private landlords.

 You don’t get to see the properties in real life, but you can still get a good feel for the property.
 Google Maps can help you get an idea for the neighbourhood as well, although be aware that some things might have changed since the map was made.